alexdelorenzo/awful.py/README.md

 ### Navigating Index

-the AwfulPy object has an `index` and `session` object. the former is used to navigate the forum, the latter has the relavent methods to accomplish that. `reply()` is a member of the `session` object.
+the AwfulPy object has members `index` and `session`. the former is used to navigate the forum, the latter has the relevant methods to do so. `reply()` is a method of the `session` object.

-`listing` attributes provide a readable output of a section or forum. use the key from the listings to retrieve the SAForum object from the `forums` attribute. we can also browse by the `section` hierarchial method
+`listing` threadid: thread_title map provides a readable output of a section or forum. use the key from the listings to retrieve the SAForum object from the `forums` attribute. we can also walk down the `section`.

 to save time and battery life, `read()` will pull and parse the forums data. if `listings` is empty, call `read()`.